openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 : OPTIONAL.
 This parameter enables Verifier's metadata to be passed by reference, rather than by value.
 The value is a URL referencing a resource containing a Verifier's metadata object.
 The scheme used in the `client_metadata_uri` value MUST be https.
 The `client_metadata_uri` value MUST be reachable by the Wallet.
 MUST NOT be present if `client_metadata` parameter is present.

 `client_id_scheme`:
 : OPTIONAL.
 A string identifying the scheme of the value in the `client_id` Authorization Request parameter.
-The Verifier uses this parameter to indicate how the Wallet is supposed to interpret the Client Identifier and associated data in the process of client identification, authentication, and authorization.
+The Verifier uses this parameter to indicate how the Wallet is supposed to interpret the Client Identifier and associated data in the process of Client identification, authentication, and authorization.
 A certain Client Identifier scheme value MAY require the Verifier to sign the request as means of authentication and/or pass additional request parameters and require the Wallet to process those additional request parameters.
-The `client_id_scheme` parameter enables deployments of this specification to use different mechanisms to establish trust between the Verifier and the Wallet and obtain client metadata beyond the scope of [@!RFC6749].
+The `client_id_scheme` parameter enables deployments of this specification to use different mechanisms to establish trust between the Verifier and the Wallet and obtain Client metadata beyond the scope of [@!RFC6749].
 If the parameter is not present, the Wallet MUST behave as specified in [@!RFC6749].
 The `client_id_scheme` parameter namespaces the respective Client Identifier.
 This means if a request uses the `client_id_scheme` parameter, the Wallet MUST interpret the Client Identifier of the Verifier in the context of the Client Identifier scheme.
 If the same Client Identifier is used with different Client Identifier dcheme values, those occurences MUST be treated as different Verifiers.

 Presentation Definition is a JSON Object that articulates what Verifiable Presentation(s) the Verifier is requesting to be presented as defined in Section 5 of [@!DIF.PresentationExchange].